brosenan/vercast/README.md

 	{type: 'add', amount: 2}
     ]}, _.to('h1', 'r1', 'sf1')); },
     function(_) { assert(this.sf1, 'applied patch should be safe'); _(); },
-    // The respective result from patches that were not applied contain the patch, keyed by $badPatch function(_) { assert.deepEqual(this.r1[1], {$badPatch: {type: 'set', from: 100, to: 101}}); _(); }, function(_) { app.query(this.h1, {type: 'get'}, _.to('result')); },
+    function(_) { assert.deepEqual(this.r1[1], {$badPatch: {type: 'set', from: 100, to: 101}}); _(); },
+    function(_) { app.query(this.h1, {type: 'get'}, _.to('result')); },
     function(_) { assert.equal(this.result, 4); _(); },